 Nothing has a more profound and immediate effect on the feel of an outdoor landscape than lighting.
+Using a landscape spotlight is no exception.
 The way something is highlighted and brought to life with the right lighting can be breathtaking.

 Lighting up that focal point in your garden completely changes the way your landscape looks as nightfall approaches.
 That's why I was so excited to get my new spotlight out and placed almost as soon as I got it.